 The improvement plan that the Town approved during the preliminary application review process.

-A completion assurance for all public improvements required by the approved improvement plan, or a statement that such improvements will be completed before development occurs on the proposed subdivision and before the applicant records the plat, as required by chapter ______ of this Title.
+A completion assurance for all public improvements required by the approved improvement plan, or a statement that such improvements will be completed before development occurs on the proposed subdivision and before the applicant records the plat, as required by Section 10-3-3 of this Title.

 Certifications, including: